wesdaco/hello-world/README.md

-# hello-world
+# mobile snake game
-This is a test repository
+This is the main repository